-\Note: Rate has program hour requirements based on child age (see section H1.2)
+\Note: Rate has program hour requirements based on child age (see section 11.2)

 - 1. Grant Funding will be calculated using the actual September count date enrolments for the current school year of children with moderate language delay. - 2.
-To be eligible for inclusion in the September count date count for a maximum of three years of funding, a child with a moderate language delay must be a minimum age of 2 years 8 months as of August 31 and less than 6 years of age as of September 1, and have not yet accessed three years of ECS programming. - 3.
+To be eligible for inclusion in the September count date count for a maximum of three years of funding, a child with a moderate language delay must be a minimum age of 2 years, 8 months, as of August 31 and less than 6 years of age as of September 1, and have not yet accessed three years of ECS programming. - 3.
 Accredited funded private schools must use the Special Education Coding Criteria to determine the child's eligibility for the ECS (PUF) Moderate Language Delay Grant and proper coding. - 4.
 Accredited funded private schools are responsible for determining the ECS (PUF) Moderate Language Delay grant eligibility.
 All required ECS (PUF) Moderate Language Delay Grant eligibility documentation for each child must be completed and maintained at the school authority-level and be made available to Alberta Education upon request. - 5.
 A child's eligibility for the ECS (PUF) Moderate Language Delay Grant will be based on all of the following: - a.
 Assessment by a qualified professional of a moderate language delay. - b.
 Must be coded as code 48 moderate language delay. - c.
 Documentation that demonstrates the severity of the impact the child's diagnosis has on the child's ability to participate and engage in learning in the ECS educational program. - 6.
-All eligible children must be registered as of September count date.
+For 2023/24 school year, all eligible children must be registered as of December 1, 2023. - 7.
+An accredited funded private schools may operate a full day educational program, totaling access to a minimum of 800 hours of teacher-directed instruction per year, and/or a half-day educational program, totaling access to a minimum of hours of teacher-directed instruction per year, as follows; - a.
+Children 2 years, 8 months to 3 years, 7 months minimum of 300 hours, - b.
+Children 3 years, 8months to 4 years, 7 months minimum of 400 hours, - c.
+Children 4 years, 8 months and older minimum of 475 hours. - 8.
+The following conditions must be met; - a.
+An Alberta certificated teacher takes the lead role in the program planning process and takes responsibility for ensuring each child receives instruction, services and supports in order to meet the IPP goals. - b.
+A program that provides access to less than required minimum hours as defined under criteria 7 above will not qualify for funding. - For compliance and monitoring purposes, Alberta Education will conduct the ECS (PUF) Moderate Language Delay Grant eligibility verifications to include file documentation eligibility, program hour